thoughtspile/grafar/docs/tutorial/5-implicit.md

 grafar.pin(surf, grafar.panel(document.getElementById('isurf')));
 ```

-`vsolve` is currenly limited to generating point clouds (not a real surface fith faces), and works best for smooth shapes located around zero.
+`vsolve` is currently limited to generating point clouds (not a real surface with faces), and works best for smooth shapes located around zero.